Sreekeshr/Adders_for_ALU/README.md

     3. Linear carry select adder
     4. square root carry adder

 As a future vision i would like to convert these adders to corresponding Netlists and layouts.
-Here i focused on various digital concepts and the conversion of the same concepts into verilog concepts.
+Here i focused on various digital concepts and the conversion of the same concepts into verilog codes.

 ## Tools used include and Installation steps